BuildAndDestroy/another_kali_repo/README.md

 ## To Do

-* Kali's live build is not injecting the preseed.cfg file into the finished iso, need to debug and get that working.
+* Investigate the security url, I believe we can remove this from the preseed file

 # Resources: